vEnhance/1802/r03.typ

   So for example, if $f(x) = x^2$ and $g(x) = x+5$, then
   $(f compose g)(x) = f(g(x)) = (x+5)^2$.
-  We mostly use that circle symbol if we want to refer to $f compose g$ itself without the $x$, since you can't just write or something.
+  We mostly use that circle symbol if we want to refer to $f compose g$ itself without the $x$, since it would look really bad if you wrote "$f(g$" or something.
 ]
 So let's play the same game with a pair of functions $S$ and $T$, and think about their composition $S compose T$.